 Shine bright on the market

 The trick to a successful emblem is trademark recognition.
-Therefore, in the event that you would like to be noticed, it is a fantastic idea to opt for a color palette that differs radically from those of the biggest competitors.
+Therefore, if you would like to be noticed in the event, it is a fantastic idea to opt for a color palette that differs radically from those of the biggest competitors.
 Cell phone providers from the USA are a superb illustration of this; everyone has selected a different color for their new brand that many customers can immediately identify.

 Find the Best Color for Your Logo